 The future this foundation is building toward

 Success, for us, looks specific.
 It looks like intake forms that ask about grooming practices before surgery.
-It looks like CHG listed clearly on every product that contains it.
-It looks like a dedicated ICD code that allows clinicians to track, flag, and learn from chlorhexidine reactions across the healthcare system.
-It looks like hospitals with established CHG-free surgical pathways — so that a patient with a confirmed, life-threatening allergy is never again told that no facility in their region can safely perform the procedure they need.
+It looks like chlorhexidine listed clearly on every product that contains it.
+It looks like a dedicated diagnostic code that lets clinicians track, flag, and learn from chlorhexidine reactions across the healthcare system.
+It looks like hospitals with established chlorhexidine-free surgical pathways — so that a patient with a confirmed, life-threatening allergy is never again told that no facility in their region can safely perform the procedure they need.

 These are not radical changes.
 They are the natural result of making an existing, documented risk visible to the systems that were always meant to prevent it.